THE HIGH ATLAS MOUNTAINS

 5. Do I need specialist kit?

 You will need similar kit to what you would take when climbing British mountains in winter conditions.
 Fortunately the High Atlas Mountains have a dryer atmosphere so it is unlikely we will experience rain.
 You will be sent a full kit list once you have secured your place.
-Walking axes and/or crampons may well be required which can be hired locally for 10 Euros.
+Walking axe and/or crampons may well be required which can be hired locally for 10 Euros.
 Training will be given.

 6. What's the accommodation like?